caterdotnet/miumi-wbb/README.md

 Miumi will never repeat a word within the same session.
 Click New Session to clear the list and start fresh.
 Export List — saves the current session history to a .txt file.
 A save dialog lets you choose the filename and location.

+DISCLAIMER: Miumi is an educational project intended for research and personal use.
+Use of automation in online games may violate the Terms of Service of platforms like Roblox or JKLM.
+The developer(s) are not responsible for any account actions taken as a result of using this software.